MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/madeira-news.md

 With this update, you can choose between even more extensions in the **Extension Management** window.
 For more information, see [[!INCLUDE[d365fin](includes/d365fin_md.md)] Extensions by Other Providers](ui-extensions-other.md).

-### <a name="manage-your-customer-relationships-using-microsoft-dynamics-crm-from-inside-included365finincludesd365finmdmd"></a>Manage your customer relationships using Microsoft Dynamics CRM from inside [!INCLUDE[d365fin](includes/d365fin_md.md)]
+### <a name="manage-your-customer-relationships-using-microsoft-dynamics-365-for-sales-from-inside-included365finincludesd365finmdmd"></a>Manage your customer relationships using Microsoft Dynamics 365 for Sales from inside [!INCLUDE[d365fin](includes/d365fin_md.md)]
-We've added a new assisted setup guide to the Business Manager home page that guides you through the setup process to connect to Dynamics CRM.
-Once that's done, you'll have a seamless coupling of Dynamics CRM records with [!INCLUDE[d365fin](includes/d365fin_md.md)] records.
-For more information, see [Manage your customer relationships using Microsoft Dynamics CRM from inside [!INCLUDE[d365fin](includes/d365fin_md.md)] ](marketing-integrate-dynamicscrm.md).
+We have added a new assisted setup guide to the Business Manager home page that guides you through the setup process to connect to Dynamics 365 for Sales.
+Once that is done, you will have a seamless coupling of Dynamics 365 for Sales records with [!INCLUDE[d365fin](includes/d365fin_md.md)] records.
+For more information, see [Manage your customer relationships using Microsoft Dynamics 365 for Sales from inside [!INCLUDE[d365fin](includes/d365fin_md.md)] ](marketing-integrate-dynamicscrm.md).

 ## <a name="may-2016-update"></a>May 2016 Update
 This update of [!INCLUDE[d365fin](includes/d365fin_md.md)] added new capabilities as [announced on the blog](https://community.dynamics.com/business/b/financials/archive/2016/06/01/new-and-updated-capabilities-in-the-first-update-of-project-quot-madeira-quot).